dannguyen/journalism-syllabi/README.md

 <a href="https://gist.github.com/hadley/6734639">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>My first stab at a basic R programming curriculum.
+        My first stab at a basic R programming curriculum.
 I think teaching just these topics without overall motivating examples would be extremely boring, but if you're a self-taught R user, this might be useful to help spot your gaps.
-</em></p>
+        </small></p>

         <p>Instructors: Hadley Wickham</p>
     </td>
     <td>
+        <small></small>
     </td>
   </tr>